 A student’s Strengths experience begins by taking the StrengthsFinder online assessment, which takes 20-30 minutes to complete.
 The top 5 talent themes are identified and this is the first step towards developing natural talents into strengths.
 The Griff Center helps guide students through the different themes, helps the student develop ways to incorporate their strengths into their daily life, and build upon them as they explore academic and career goals.
 Stop by the Griff Center to make an appointment to learn more about this great opportunity.

 Tutoring Services (OM 315)

 Tutoring services are available for all Canisius students and provide a variety of opportunities for them to achieve their own academic success.
 Group tutoring sessions allow students to receive academic assistance from peer and adjunct professor tutors.
 Tutors are available in the majority of academic disciplines and employ various academic strategies to help address individual student needs.

-Open to all Canisius students, the Study Center provides students with an opportunity to focus on academic work in a quiet environment conveniently located near the Tutoring Center where additional assistance may be sought.
+Open to all Canisius students, Study Zone provides students with an opportunity to focus on academic work in a quiet environment conveniently located near Tutoring Services where additional assistance may be sought.

 Academic Mentor Program (OM 317)

 This program presents students with an opportunity to meet one-on-one with an academic mentor on a regular basis to assist with better time management, prioritization of responsibilities, study skills, and assistance needed to achieve academic success.